enriquebos/betty-blocks-functions/readme.md

 # Betty Blocks functions
-Typescript flavourd betty functions!
+Typescript flavoured betty functions!
 Enter `./src` and click on a function for various action steps.

 ## Requirements